UNCLEDAVE

 Even-Bodied & Slightly Sweet

-This is a relatively smooth, even-bodied, slightly sweet and tasty English with a restrained measure of Latakia.
+This is a smooth, even-bodied, slightly sweet and tasty English with a restrained measure of Latakia.
 The Latakia is enough to notice in the taste and the aroma, but not enough to intrude.
 The Virginias are in the lead with pretty much everything else in support.
 I believe that the Black Cavendish is the source of the little bit of extra sweetness and I'm relatively certain that it acts as a binder for the other components in the blend.
 Aside from the Virginias I don't find that any other tobacco really stands out.
 It's a pleasant blend that leans a little toward the mellow side of medium in all respects.
 It's worthy of your attention.

 Cornell & Diehl - Sea Dog 2oz